An Indoor Air Quality Revolution

 Clean Air In Buildings

-The U.S. Environmental Protection Agency (EPA) Launches Clean Air In Buildings (CAIB) Challenge
+The U.S. Environmental Protection Agency (EPA) Launched the Clean Air In Buildings (CAIB) Challenge to promote improving the air quality and health of the buildings we spend the most time in.

 The Clean Air in Buildings Challenge outlines four actionable steps to create better air quality in all public spaces: